tt1234321/GoogleDataAnalyticsCapstone/README.md

 ##### SQL work in Google Big Querry:

 Utilisation of SQL skills has been practiced in Google Big Querry platform.
 Since my personal account has a file upload limitations I was not able to  upload my preperad csv file with cleaned dataframe.
-For the exercise purpose smaller file was uploaded (monthly data only) and the work was performed on this smoller dataset.
+For the exercise purpose smaller file was uploaded (monthly data only) and the work was performed on this dataset.